 Experience you gained from the program

 Personal growth you expereinced from the program

 Experiences outside the program while at Case Western Reserve University

-The CWRU/UHCMC CFAR is accepting applications for the summer 2013 Minority HIV Research Training Program (MHRTP).
-Applications are due by Friday, February 8, 2013 at 5:00p.m.
-EST. Applicants that are accepted into the summer 2013 program will be notified mid-April.
+The CWRU/UHCMC CFAR is currenlty accepting applications for the summer 2014 Minority HIV Research Training Program (MHRTP).
+Applications will be due by Friday, February 7, 2014 at 5:00p.m.
+EST. Applicants that are accepted into the summer 2014 program will be notified mid-April.

 For more information on the MHRTP, please contact Karen Fishbaugh-Cummings, CFAR Outreach Coordinator or call (216)368-0271.

 A copy of the application may be obtained by clicking here.

 For a complete list of CFAR members, please click here.